Multihulls, Catamarans and Trimerans

 There are some disadvantages to multihulls

 - Because of the extra width of the boat it is more expensive to moor since it takes a lot more space.
 It is more difficult to move on land, and more expensive to store.
 Ramps are not always able to accommodate the extra width of multihull day sailors.
 All kinds of mechanisms have been devised to fold or tuck in the hulls but this increases the complexity of the boat.
-Dinghies often need to be disassembled in order to move them.
+Multi hull Dinghies often need to be disassembled in order to move them.

 - Even weight distribution is harder to achieve in a catamaran.
 Because the centre of gravity of a Multihull is not necessarily where the weight is placed, then it's easy to unbalance the boat by putting too much weight in one hull.
 Unbalanced loading affects trim and performance.

 - It's harder to tack and easier to get into irons.
 On top of that it's trickier to get out of irons in a multihull than a monohull.
 There is less feedback from the controls and it takes a while to get used to the handling.
 They are said to be less responsive.
-This means that in close quarters it is sometimes difficult to manoeuver a cat particularly in light wind.
+This means that in close quarters it is sometimes difficult to maneuver a cat particularly in light wind.

 - When the water is rough there can be pounding on the underside of the deck.